 For those units that want to create disaster recovery plans, IA provides various templates that can be used.
 The Disaster Recovery Plan Template (PDF) provides a high level plan containing the essential DR plan elements that will help guide units.

 In addition, for your convenience, IA has provided a set of DR Template Google Sheets containing the templates called out in the DR plan template to help ensure the usefulness and uniformity of recovery content.

 IA offers extensive guidance, consulting, and subject matter expertise to units for unit-level disaster recovery/business continuity planning and preparedness based on unit requests and needs.

 For details about available services and costs, if any, please see Disaster Recovery/Business Continuity Planning Service.

-In addition, IIA can work with units to develop DR plans for unit-level mission-critical systems.
+In addition, IA can work with units to develop DR plans for unit-level mission-critical systems.

 Units are strongly encouraged to create disaster recovery plans for their systems.
 Units with self-identified critical systems should also be aware of their Responsibility for Maintaining Information Technology Backup and Recovery Procedures (SPG 601.07-1).
 In addition, Information Security Policy (SPG 601.27) establishes university-wide strategies and responsibilities for protecting the confidentiality, integrity, and availability of the information assets that are accessed, managed, and/or controlled by the university.